Satoshi Nakamoto: Other candidates

-In a 2011 article in The New Yorker, Joshua Davis claimed to have narrowed down Nakamoto's identity to a few people, including the Finnish economic sociologist Vili Lehdonvirta and Irish student Michael Clear, who, in 2008, was an undergraduate student in cryptography at Trinity College Dublin.
+Vili Lehdonvirta and Michael Clear – In 2011, The New Yorker claimed to have narrowed down Nakamoto's identity to a few people, including the Finnish economic sociologist Vili Lehdonvirta and Irish student Michael Clear, who, in 2008, was an undergraduate student in cryptography at Trinity College Dublin.
 Each of them strongly denied being Nakamoto.

-In October 2011, writing for Fast Company, investigative journalist Adam Penenberg cited circumstantial evidence suggesting Neal King, Vladimir Oksman, and Charles Bry could be Nakamoto.
-They jointly filed a patent application that contained the phrase "computationally impractical to reverse" in 2008, which was also used in the bitcoin white paper by Nakamoto.
-The domain name bitcoin.org was registered three days after the patent was filed.
-All three men denied being Nakamoto when contacted by Penenberg.
+Neal King, Vladimir Oksman and Charles Bry – In 2011, writing for Fast Company, investigative journalist Adam Penenberg cited circumstantial evidence linking an encryption patent application filed by Neal King, Vladimir Oksman and Charles Bry on 15 August 2008 and the bitcoin white paper by Nakamoto.
+The patent application contained networking and encryption technologies similar to bitcoin's and contained the phrase "computationally impractical to reverse", which was also used in the bitcoin white paper.
+The bitcoin.org domain name was registered three days after the patent was filed.
+All three explicitly denied being Nakamoto when contacted by Penenberg.

-In May 2013, Ted Nelson speculated that Nakamoto was Japanese mathematician Shinichi Mochizuki.
+Shinichi Mochizuki – In 2013, Ted Nelson speculated that Nakamoto was Japanese mathematician Shinichi Mochizuki.
 The Age newspaper reported that Mochizuki had denied these speculations.

-A 2013 article in Vice listed Gavin Andresen, Jed McCaleb, or a government agency as possible candidates to be Nakamoto.
+Gavin Andresen and Jed McCaleb – In 2013, Vice listed Gavin Andresen, Jed McCaleb, or a government agency as possible candidates to be Nakamoto.

-In 2013, two Israeli mathematicians, Dorit Ron and Adi Shamir, published a paper claiming a link between Nakamoto and Ross Ulbricht.
-The two based their suspicion on an analysis of the network of bitcoin transactions, but later retracted their claim.
+Ross Ulbricht – In 2013, two Israeli mathematicians, Dorit Ron and Adi Shamir, published a paper claiming a link between Nakamoto and Ross Ulbricht, basing their suspicion on an analysis of the network of bitcoin transactions.
+These allegations were contested, and Ron and Shamir later retracted their claim.

-In 2016, the Financial Times said that Nakamoto might have been a group of people, mentioning Hal Finney, Nick Szabo, and Adam Back as potential members.
-In 2020, the YouTube channel Barely Sociable claimed that Adam Back, inventor of bitcoin predecessor Hashcash, is Nakamoto.
-Back subsequently denied this.
+European computer collective – In 2013, the possibility that "Satoshi Nakamoto" was a computer collective in the European financial sector has also been discussed.

-Elon Musk denied he was Nakamoto in a tweet on 28 November 2017, responding to speculation the previous week in a Medium post by a former SpaceX intern.
+Elon Musk – In 2017, a Medium post by a former SpaceX intern said Elon Musk was probably Nakamoto; Musk denied this in a tweet a few days later.

-In 2019, journalist Evan Ratliff claimed drug dealer Paul Le Roux could be Nakamoto.
+Paul Le Roux – In 2019, journalist Evan Ratliff claimed cartel boss and encryption programmer Paul Le Roux could be Nakamoto.